ocadotechnology/bbq/README.md

 ## Restore process

-Backups are restored in a separate GCP project.
-BBQ doesn't restore data into original source project for 2 reasons:
-* security - BBQ should have read-only access to production data to minimise risk of loosing both production and backup data,
-* consistency - BBQ doesn't know if restored data should append or replace source data.
-It's up to the user to finish restoration based on his specific needs.

 There are few ways in which you may restore data:
-* restoring whole dataset by specifying project and dataset name.
+* restoring whole dataset.
 Most recent backups of tables in this dataset will be restored,
 * restoring table by providing specific backup version.
 List of backups can be provided as input.

-Restored data will automatically expire after 7 days (target dataset is created with table default expiration).
+BBQ supports restoring data only into original source project or default restoration project provided in [config.yaml](./config/config.yaml).
+Both of them requires to assign BBQ Service Account appropriate IAM role that allows to manage Big Query data.
+It is also possible to set write and create disposition that specifies whether BBQ should append or replace source data.

+As appending or replacing production data is super risky it is highly recommended to do it carefully!

 ### Example of restoring selected partitions from partitioned table
 ![Restore process](docs/images/bbq_restore_process.gif)